jhpce-jhu/jhpce_mkdocs/docs/slurm/about-jobs.md

 * The name of a *batch job's normal step(s)* will _always_ be "bash"
 * The default overall name of an *interactive job* will be "bash"

 The `sacct` command is an important one to know how to use.
 We have a document explaining how to use it [here](../slurm/tips-sacct.md).
 Please read it, because **_you need to know_** how to look up information about your jobs.
 By default it prints fields only 20 characters wide.
 It will display a ++plus++ when there is more information beyond 20 char, as seen below for the external steps.
+(See our document for instructions on changing the output format.)

 ```bash title="Example of a batch job"
   JobID           JobName  Partition    Account  AllocCPUS      State ExitCode